-- Automate your processes so that even if employees are not aware of the policies, they have no option but to follow them.
+- Automate your processes.
+This way, even if employees are not aware of the policies, they have no option but to follow them.
 This is the simplest way to avoid fraud, encourage compliance and boost morale.

-- Ask for opinions and suggestions from employees while drafting or updating the policy and address any and all concerns that arise.
+- Ask for opinions and suggestions from employees.
+Encourage employee input while you’re drafting or updating policies and address any and all concerns that arise.
 The more that everybody is on the same page, the smoother your policy will play out in real time.

 An efficient expense management system should strike a healthy balance between control and flexibility.
 Make sure that you create and maintain a fair, transparent and clearly defined expenses policy to guarantee everybody is on the same page and streamline your processes.